bltnynk/blttest.github.io/content/publication/conference-paper/Reverse-Engineering Memory in DreamerV3: From Sparse Representations to Functional Circuits.md

 ---
-title: "Weak-to-Strong Generalization under Distribution Shifts"
+title: "Reverse-Engineering Memory in DreamerV3: From Sparse Representations to Functional Circuits"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-    - Myeongho Jeon
     - admin
-    - Suhwan Choi
+    - Auke Ijspeert
-    - Maria Brbic
+    - Guillaume Bellegarda

 # Author notes (optional)
-author_notes:
+# author_notes:
-#   - "First author"
+# #   - "First author"
-  - "Equal contribution"
-  - "Equal contribution"
-  - "Equal contribution"
 #   - "Equal contribution"
+#   - "Equal contribution"
+#   - "Equal contribution"
+# #   - "Equal contribution"

-date: "2025-09-18T00:00:00Z"
+date: "2025-09-17T00:00:00Z"
 # doi: "10.5220/0012317000003636"

 # Schedule page publish date (NOT publication"s date).
-publishDate: "2025-09-17T00:00:00Z"
+publishDate: "2025-09-16T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).